 I looked at persistent surveillance a while ago whilst on the subject of the RAF but progress marches on and although not strictly the UK related it is no less interesting.

 Most of us reading this will have heard of the US system called Gorgon Stare and I think we can all appreciate the benefit of persistent surveillance for all spectrums of military operations.

 One of the limiting factors with existing systems is that in general, they can only look at one place at a time.
-Even accepting the wide area radar view being able to cross cue optical sensors from different or the same collector platform we are still suffering from looking through the proverbial soda straw and in general, full motion video is used for the ‘here and now’ rather than piecing together a long term wide area picture.
-You may have heard of the term ‘patterns of life’ and this is used to describe this wide area medium term view, by understanding how people move (or not), distribution of indicators like crop harvesting and other fiendishly clever analysis a great deal can be ascertained.
+Even accepting the wide-area radar view being able to cross cue optical sensors from different or the same collector platform we are still suffering from looking through the proverbial soda straw and in general, full-motion video is used for the ‘here and now rather than piecing together a long term wide area picture.
+You may have heard of the term ‘patterns of life’ and this is used to describe this wide area medium-term view, by understanding how people move (or not), distribution of indicators like crop harvesting and other fiendishly clever analysis great deal can be ascertained.
 Although we have used this in the context of COIN type operations where analysing patterns of movement of the civilian population can deliver vital clues about enemy activity, contraband smuggling and IED emplacement it also has utility in more intensive combat operations as well as long as the aerial platforms can remain aloft.

 The UK has used this a great deal in Afghanistan, with the Royal Navy ASaC Mk7’s playing a particularly vital role.